-In this Article we will know, how to view/read SQL Server transaction logs and how they are important for us or for SQL Server database.
+Hence, in this Article, we will talk about how to view/read SQL Server transaction logs and how are they important for SQL Server database.
 Also, users can use the SQL server transaction log reader software as well.

 Before revealing to you why we need to read the transaction logs on SQL Server, it is necessary for you to know what kind of data is caught by the transaction logs.

-Basic Operation:The transaction log captures all the basic DML Operations like INSERT, UPDATE, DELETE and also captures some DDL Operations like CREATE, TRUNCATE, & DROP.
+Basic Operation:The transaction log captures all the fundamental DML Operations like INSERT, UPDATE, DELETE and furthermore captures DDL Operations like CREATE, TRUNCATE, and DROP